TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-10-Get-Latest-Mono-On-Debian.md

 ---
 layout: post
-title: Get latest verison of mono on Debian/Ubuntu fast-ish!
+title: "Get latest version of mono on Debian/Ubuntu fast-ish"
+published: true
 ---

-## Get latest verison of mono on Debian/Ubuntu fast-ish
+## Get latest version of mono on Debian/Ubuntu fast-ish

 I've been dabbling with mono recently since I've been getting things to run cross platform.
 Getting the latest mono code isn't hard but anytime I build up a VM i have to look up the step.
 Yes I could use Vagrant, I'm just not there yet.